 Performance comments

-Only a single ‘performance comment’ may be applied to each Functional Space and that is limited to the list available in the Assessor Portal Online Form, as shown in Table 3.
+Only a single ‘performance comment’ may be applied to each Functional Space and that is limited to the list available in the Assessor Portal, as shown in Table 3.

 If several comments apply, the Assessor should select the one that appears to be having most impact on the energy consumption.

 Table 3: Performance comments list